 - VPN routes are placed in a premain, source-based route table by default.
 If single routing table is enabled in the VPN settings, VPN routes are inserted into the main routing table with a preference of 10.
 For more information, see Authentication, Encryption, Transport, IP Version and VPN Routing.

 Define how to reach networks that are directly connected to an interface (virtual or physical) of the firewall.
-To define a directly attached network route, you must enter:
+To define a direct attached network route, you must enter the following:

 - Target network in CIDR Format – E.g.,

 - Interface – The network interface on the firewall the network is attached to.
 E.g.,

 After you have introduced the direct attached route and activated the network configuration, the route is in a pending state.
 Pending routes are marked with the icon in CONTROL > Network and are not active.
 When a service IP address from this network is introduced, the route becomes active and the icon is displayed for the route.

 In the diagram above, you must create a direct route for the ISP issued 220.127.116.11/24.
 To reach the Internet, a gateway route must be created.
 If you enter the optional gateway IP address when creating the direct attached route, the default gateway route is created automatically.

 You do not need to create a direct attached route for the network the management IP address is in.
 This route is created automatically when the management IP address is configured.

 Using Additional Local IPs to Directly Attach Networks